Fade and Flare - An Inuyasha Fanfic by Pink

 NHK: Stands for "Nippon Housou Kyoukai" (Japan Broadcasting Corporation).
 NHK is essentially the government's TV network (kinda like The BBC), and airs everything from news, sports, documentaries, children's shows, and...
 Kouhaku Music Festival!
 They actually charge a fee each year (I think it's around $150.00) that everyone who lives in Japan has to pay-- the NHK man goes door to door to collect the money and he's really tenacious. o_o;; Their building is located in Shibuya, so if you're walking down the street there, look for a brass emblem embedded into the sidewalk that will point you to it.
 XD

 Café ±0: (website) Plus Minus Zero was a beautiful cafe!
 Plus Minus Zero is actually a company that makes products like electronics, housewares, and furniture, but their products are HEAVILY design-oriented-- extremely attractive.
-The cafe also heavily relies on its aesthetics and also has a patio portion where you can bring your dog.
+The cafe doesn't exist anymore (in 2015) but it heavily relied on its aesthetics and also had a patio portion where one could bring their dog.

 To The Herbs: (website) (Harajuku branch) Seated next to a large window at a warmly lit restaurant in Harajuku, To the Herbs, Kagome tapped her toe impatiently.
-This is a chain restaurant that serves different types of pastas and pizza, located across the street from Harajuku station.
+This is a chain restaurant that served different types of pastas and pizza.
+There used to be a branch located across the street from Harajuku station, but... when I went to Tokyo in May of 2011 it had been removed.
+The whole building is now a Gap store (and still was when I went back in 2014)!
+T^T

-Harajuku: A fashion district-- people come here on Sundays dressed up, often in crazy or obscure styles that they normally don't wear on a daily basis (gothic lolita, punk, b-kei, etc).
-Naturally, there's also a million places to buy clothes that cater to these styles.
-One of my favorite places in Tokyo!
+Harajuku: A fashion district-- people used to come here in droves on Sundays, dressed up, often in crazy or obscure styles that they normally don't wear on a daily basis (gothic lolita, punk, b-kei, etc).
+That sort of thing has dispersed into other districts, but Harajuku still has a ton of places to buy clothes that cater to these styles.
+Still one of my favorite places in Tokyo!

 Chapter 12: